tamunyai/pypace/readme.md

 └── ...
 ```

 Each saga and arc is given a numbered prefix to ensure proper sorting.
+This numbering format is fixed and follows the predefined saga and arc order, but users can modify it in the script if needed.

 ### Customization